Magical Highlights of Peru 15 Days/ 14 Nights

 Accommodation: Tierra Viva Hotel Puno

-We will pick you up at 6:15 from your hotel and bring you to the private Bus Terminal Avenida Costanera 430 Boarding ticket check-in time and luggage check-in time at 6:30 a.m.
-Departure time exact time: 7:00 a.m.
+We will pick you up at 6:15 from your hotel and bring you to the private Bus Terminal, located at Avenida Costanera 430.
+Boarding and luggage check-in times are at 6:30 a.m.
+Departure time: 7:00 a.m.

 Museum Litico Puka Pukara.
-Which is a culture that developed from 1600 BC to 400 AD located 106 km away.
-East of the city of Puno, in this museum we can find ceramics and sculptures representing zoomorphic figures, among them the famous sculpture of HATUNÑAQAC, which in our times would be translated as the supreme cutthroat.
+This culture, which developed from 1600 BC to 400 AD, is located 106 km away.
+East of the city of Puno, in this museum, we can find ceramics and sculptures representing zoomorphic figures, among them the famous sculpture of HATUNÑAQAC, which in our times would be translated as the supreme cutthroat.

 La Raya.
-Which is the border between the cities of Cusco and Puno at more than 4335 meters above sea level where the famous snow-capped CHIMBOYA is located, from where the AMAZONAS River is born.
-Where tourists can take photos of the landscape, the visit lasts 5 to 7 minutes
+The border between the cities of Cusco and Puno is situated at an altitude of more than 4,335 meters above sea level, where the famous snow-capped Chimborazo is located, from where the Amazonas River originates.
+Where tourists can take photos of the landscape, the visit lasts 5 to 7 minutes.

 IMPORTANT.
-The visit time lasts between 7 to 10 minutes / we recommend the use of extra clothing/consumption of coca tea to counteract the soroche.
+The visit time lasts between 7 and 10 minutes.
+We recommend wearing extra clothing and consuming coca tea to counteract the soroche.

 Sicuani.
-Lunch is a buffet and is included in the price of the ticket at the tourist restaurant LA PASCANA, which enjoys good prestige and is recognized for the good seasoning of the chefs.
+Lunch is a buffet and is included in the price of the ticket at the tourist restaurant LA PASCANA, which enjoys good prestige and is recognised for the good seasoning of the chefs.
 It is strategically located on the outskirts of the town of Sicuani.
-The buffet consists of a wide range of national and regional food, appetizers, fresh vegetables, side dishes, the most delicious desserts, and hot drinks (coca mate, coffee or tea) that are included in the price of the ticket.
+The buffet offers a diverse selection of national and regional cuisine, appetisers, fresh vegetables, side dishes, and a variety of desserts, along with hot drinks (Coca-Cola, coffee, or tea) included in the ticket price.

 Raqchi.
-Also known as the Temple of the god WIRACOCHA, who was the supreme Inka deity, in this place we will find the largest number of Colcas (Granaries) we will also see magnificent adobe stone buildings.
+Also known as the Temple of the god Wiracocha, who was the supreme Inka deity, this place features the largest number of Colcas (Granaries) and magnificent adobe stone buildings.

 IMPORTANT.
-The visit lasts 40 minutes / We recommend hats and sunscreen / The payment for the right of entry is S/ 20.00.
+The visit lasts 40 minutes.
+We recommend the use of hats and sunscreen.
+The payment for the right of entry is S/ 20.00.

 Andahuaylillas (sixteen chapels of America).
-Which is a church that dates back to the 17th century.
-Also known as The Sistine of the Andes for the beauty of its murals, the gold leaf work, and the paintings from the Cusco school that it houses inside.
+This is a church that dates back to the 17th century—also known as The Sistine of the Andes for the beauty of its murals, the gold leaf work, and the paintings from the Cusco school that it houses.

 We are arriving at Cusco around 5 pm.